 Perhaps that claim isn’t quite as nuanced as it should be; I can’t say that certain unnamed professors of certain unnamed classes pretended women in history and academia didn’t and don’t exist because these professors didn’t do that.
 Not entirely.
 But I can claim that as an academic institution Princeton is not doing its best to promote diversity in thought, especially when we stratify by gender.

 To prove this, I dug through my old syllabi and reading lists to gather some data.
 I’m sure there are students on this campus who’ve had other, more equitable experiences, but I’m operating through my own limited—though actively expanding—perspective.
 That said, in collecting data from three semesters’ worth of reading material (14 courses), I found that of 387 texts, only 69 were authored by women.
 When we stratify by departmental listing, the most equitable were a History course mentioned above, with 7/13 texts written by women, and my freshman writing seminar, with 8/15 texts written by women.
-Of the least equitable subjects, there are my Politics classes with 13/132 texts written by women and Urban Studies with 34/124 texts written by women.
+Of the least equitable subjects, there were my Politics classes with 13/132 texts written by women and Urban Studies with 34/124 texts written by women.
 Proportionally, things are looking pretty bad for the latter two subjects, but in the interest of looking into this with a critical eye, I also ran a few statistical tests to test the probability that a single class would have either extreme (a majority female distribution or an extremely male-heavy distribution.

 Similar tests were done in a study conducted by the four scholars Heidi Hardt, Hannah June Kim, Amy Erica Smith, and Philippe Meister.
 In their write-up, they identify women as being underrepresented in reading lists for International Relations (IR) courses and American politics courses, and I wanted to use the same kind of testing to see how my own experience held up against their research, if my education was truly and objectively lacking in female representation.